Limit orders can help boost your profits when trading make your trading more profitable and removes the need to watch the markets more closely.

 - Limit orders can be used to enter a trade at a specific price and are not executed immediately.

-- Limit orders are executed when the market price reaches the limit price.
+- Limit orders are executed when the mark price (=index price) reaches the limit price.

 - While limit orders guarantee entry at the price you specified (or better), if the market moves quickly, then you may miss an opportunity.